dftlibs/numgrid/README.md

 points themselves.
 This can be used for multi-scale computations.

-Another use-case for 'outer centers' is to create a grid with different grid qualities across the system/molecule.
+Another use-case for 'outer centers' is to create a grid with varying grid quality across the system/molecule.

 # Why is the grid basis set dependent?